-In consideration of the analysis and special permit conditions explained above, PHMSA finds that no significant negative impact will result from the issuance and full implementation of the above-described special permit to waive the requirements of 49 CFR 192.611(a)(3)(iii) for the special permit segments, which consists of approximately 3.340 miles of 18-inch, 30-inch, and 36-inch diameter pipelines located in Citrus, Hernando, Hillsborough, and Pasco Counties in Florida.
-This special permit will require FGT to implement the special conditions that apply to the operations, maintenance, and IM on the special permit segments and special permit inspection areas.
+In consideration of the analysis and special permit conditions explained above, PHMSA finds that no significant negative impact will result from the issuance and full implementation of the above-described special permit to waive the requirements of 49 CFR 192.611(a) and (d) and 192.619(a) for the special permit segments, which consists of approximately 3.847 miles of 26-inch and 30-inch diameter pipelines located in Brevard, Lake, Orange, and Osceola Counties, Florida.
+This special permit will require FGT to implement the special conditions that apply to the operations, maintenance, and IM of the special permit segments and special permit inspection areas.